-The Connellsville Area School District received federal funds in conjunction with Title IA, Title IIA, and Title IIIA and Title IVA for the 2020-2021 school year.
+The Connellsville Area School District received federal funds in conjunction with Title IA, Title IIA, and Title IIIA and Title IVA for the 2023-2024 school year.
+In addition all ESSER Funding information is included on this page.

 Title I was enacted to ensure that all children have a fair, equal, and significant opportunity to obtain a high-quality education and reach, at a minimum, proficiency on challenging state academic achievement standards and assessments.
 This can be accomplished by meeting the educational needs of low-achieving children, closing the achievement gap between high- and low- performing children, high standards for all students, enriched and accelerated instruction, decentralized decision making, improved accountability, high quality professional development, coordination and integration of services, expanded family involvement, extended learning time, and early intervention.